tomwhartung/seeourminds.com/synonyms/ns.md

 - insightful
 - open-minded, open-mindedness
 - optimistic
+- thinks ouside the box

 #### Neutral
+- marches to a different drummer
+- mysterious
 - need for intellectual stimulation
 - open to new ideas
 - openness to ideas